gehanstedt/date-night/README.md

 https://github.com/gehanstedt/date-night/blob/main/pseudocode.md

 # Project description
+Date Night is a simple web tool that is a personal assistant that uses external APIs to collect information on weather, events, activities and restaurants and presents on a single page.

 # Write user story for the date-night project
+A user enters a US location and is provided with a summary of weather, restaurants, activities and events.

 # Wireframe or Sketch
 <img src="https://github.com/gehanstedt/date-night/blob/main/datenight-wireframe.jpg" width="500" title="Project">